FreeClimbAPI/freeclimb-cli/docs/calls.md

   -S, --status=status              Only show Calls currently in this status.
 May be queued, ringing, inProgress,
                                    canceled, completed, failed, busy, or noAnswer.

+  -T, --to=to                      Only show Calls to this phone number.

   -e, --endTime=endTime            Only show Calls that ended at or before this time, given as YYYY-MM- DD hh:mm:ss.

   -f, --from=from                  Only show Calls from this phone number.